sochacki111/swapi-project/README.md

 }
 ```
 ⚠️ Important ⚠️
-Note that as you regiser your account will be assigned to random hero from star wars universe.
-This is important in context of getting resources later.
-Only resources that are in anyway related to that hero will be returned.
+Note that as you register your account will be assigned to random hero from star wars universe.
+This is important in the context of getting resources later.
+Only resources that are in any way related to that hero will be returned.
-### 2. Next login to your account:
+### 2. Logging to account
 ```sh
 curl -X POST "http://localhost:8080/api/auth/signin" -H  "accept: application/json" -H  "Content-Type: application/json" -d "{\"email\":\"example@email.com\",\"password\":\"toor\"}"
 ```
-Successful response will return you something like:
+A successful response will return you something like:
 ```sh
 {
   "_id": "6019bb4ec7a8c86dc89302c0",